egemsoft/egemsoft-web/content/en/page/software-testing-services.md

 One of the success factors of delivering error free products in large scale corporate application development projects is establishing a well-matched release and test processes.
 The management tool being developed by Egemsoft addresses this important issue.
 Matching the release content and the required man-day effort to test the release, gives the opportunity for better resource planning and a realistic release date announcement.

-RTM -> Test Durum Raporu
+RTM -> Test Status Report

 [[[[[[SW4]]]]]]]

-RTM -> Açık Hata Raporu:
+RTM -> Error Report:

 [[[[[[SW5]]]]]]]

-RTM -> Bloke Durum Raporu:
+RTM -> Blocked Cases Report:

 [[[[[[SW6]]]]]]]